FREQUENTLY ASKED QUESTIONS

 NorthStar Academy offers many different start dates and operates year round.
 As a general rule, students can begin a course any Monday and have up to 52 weeks to complete 36 weeks of lessons (1.0 credit) or 26 weeks to complete 18 weeks of lessons (0.5 credit).
 See our School Calendar for start dates.

 The parent or a designated adult, 20 years of age or older, can be a student’s supervisor.
 The supervisor does not need to be a certified teacher or hold any post-secondary degree.
-It is highly recommended that the supervisor be an English speaker.
+The supervisor must be a strong English speaker.
 If not, the student must have access to someone who has English speaking and reading abilities for support.

 Yes, students may be enrolled as full-time or part-time students.
 Full time status equals 6.0 credits for high school students or 4 year-long courses for elementary and middle school students.

 Absolutely!
-Teachers at NorthStar Academy understand the demands of homeschooling and realize that parents will need assistance from time to time.
+We understand the demands of homeschooling and realize that parents will need assistance from time to time.
 NorthStar Academy welcomes those families who may only need one or two individual courses to complement their homeschooling program.

 Yes, the school’s conferencing and productivity software may be used by both Macintosh and Windows users.